Simple peanut butter eggs made without granulated sugar! These treats are perfect for those that follow a low carb, Keto, and gluten-free diets!

 One of the best combinations ever is peanut butter and chocolate.
 Agree?

 I know you are on board which is why I decided to make healthier peanut butter eggs!

 Each mini egg is made without granulated sugar, so for anyone that wants a treat without an instant rise in your blood sugar levels, then you are going to LOVE this easy recipe!

 I tested a couple of different ways to make the peanut butter filling and found that what I’m sharing with you today is simply the best.

 Why?
 Because the peanut butter dough holds together easily and you can form the eggs without purchasing a candy egg mold.

 Plus, these are made with amazing simple ingredients!
 Not with six variations of not so good for you oils (Hershey’s).

-Also, there is a hint of maple extract that adds a nice flavor when paired with the peanut butter, which kind of mimics the earthy flavor of brown sugar.
+Also, there is a hint of maple extract that adds a nice flavor when mixed with all the ingredients.
+I believe the flavor mimics the earthy flavor of brown sugar.

 AND YOU are the boss when it comes to how sweet you want these treats to be.
 Adjust to your preference.

 First, make sure you pick a peanut butter that is made with only peanuts.
-You will be amazed to learn that so many brands have an arms length list of ingredients/additives in their peanut butter.
+You will be amazed to learn that so many brands have an arms length list of ingredients/additives in the ingredient list.